Course information

 Research Funding, 3 hp

 The course is developed and organized in collaboration with the Grants and Innovation Office at Linnaeus University (LNU).
-This will be the third time the course is organized.
+The course planned for autumn 2025 will be given at LNU but open for PhD students at BTH.

 Target group